tfabris/BlueGigaEmpeg/README.md

 connect to the debug port.

-So, to successfully debug via the Arduino USB debug cable, you must connect the USB cable to your computer *first*, and turn the computer on, before applying power to the empeg (or before waking the empeg from sleep).
+So, to successfully debug via the Arduino USB debug cable, you must connect the USB cable to your computer *first*, with the computer on, before applying power to the empeg (or before waking the empeg from sleep).
 Meaning, if you are debugging in the car, you should  connect the USB cable first, and then turn on the ignition.
 If you are debugging indoors, connect the USB cable first, then connect the AC adapter to the empeg.

 If you are doing debugging/troubleshooting indoors, it's possible to use the